pettersand/builder/devlog.md

+## 08/01-24

+Some more coursework on TypeScript.
+Learning some great tips and usages.
+As for project work I will be fixing the CI/CD pipeline today, then continuing work on Management page.
+I will be adding more tests as I continue development, ensuring CI/CD stays healthy and functional.

+### Worked On:
+1. CI/CD Pipeline errors

 ## 07/01-24

 Another course focused day on TypeScript.
 I want to learn to utilize it in a better way as I continue development, hopefully reducing the amount of cleanup and refactoring I will have to do in the future.